TheOdinProject/curriculum/react/components.md

 ### WHAT ARE COMPONENTS

 The beauty of React is that it allows you to break a UI (User Interface) down into independent reusable chunks, which we will refer to as components.
+The following picture should give you an idea of how to do that when building a very basic app.

+For example, this simple website could be broken into the following components:

+- `App`, which represents your main application and will be the parent of all other components.
+- `Navbar`, which will be the navigation bar.
+- `MainArticle`, which will be the component that renders your main content.
+- `NewsletterForm`, which is a simple form that lets a user input their email to receive the weekly newsletter.

 If it helps, think of these reusable chunks as JavaScript functions which can take some kind of input and return a React element.
 Before we go any further, let's look at a React element.

 ```react
 const element = <h1>The Odin Project rocks!</h1>;